What are Held to Maturity Securities?

 Any gains or losses resulting from changes in interest rates (for bonds and other debt instruments) will be recorded when the securities reach maturity.
 Below is an example of how a 2-year bond will appear on a company’s balance sheet:

 Upon purchase, the offsetting account will likely be cash, as the company likely bought the securities with cash.
-Here, we can see that no changes are recorded in the 2017 accounting period, despite any changes in the fair value of the security during that time period.
-For instance, if interest rates fell sharply in 2016, which would cause a rise in the market value of the bond, there would be no account of this in the company’s balance sheet.
+Here, we can see that no changes are recorded in the 2017 accounting period, despite any changes in the security’s fair value during that time period.
+For example, if interest rates fell sharply in 2016, which would cause a rise in the bond’s market value, there was no accounting of the change in the company’s balance sheet.

 Interest payments made to the debt-holding company will appear in the company’s income statement on a periodic basis.
 Let’s assume that the bonds pay a 10% annual coupon rate, which equates to $50 million in additional income each year.
 Here’s how this would look on a company’s income statement:

 Here, we can see how the 10% coupon is captured in the interest line item.
-For simplicity, it is assumed that the company does not have any other interest revenues or obligations to its financiers.
-Thus, the interest from coupon payments is recorded as a negative number since the “interest” account assumes that companies will usually have to make more interest payments than receive coupon payments.
+For simplicity, it is assumed that the company does not have any other interest revenues.
+The interest income from coupon payments is recorded as a credit or negative expense in the Total Expenses grouping of the Income Statement.